Discover Helsinki

 Top things to do in Helsinki

-9. Kalasatama: The Fish Harbor district is one of Helsinki’s newest residential zones.
-Kalasatama is a former harbor and industrial lot some of its buildings have been renovated into restaurants and event spaces.
+8. Kalasatama: The Fish Harbor district is one of Helsinki’s newest residential zones.
+Kalasatama is a former harbour and industrial lot some of its buildings have been renovated into restaurants and event spaces.

 Helsinki: A Hub of Paediatric Science, Research, and Innovation